Wang-Bioinformatics-Lab/PublicDataset_ReDU_Metadata_Workflow/README.md

 _python3 gnps_name_matcher.py_

-_**allowed_terms/allowed_terms.csv**_<br>
+_**data/allowed_terms.json**_<br>
-The terms allowed in REDU are pulled from this csv.
-If you want to add more terms they have to be added to this csv.
-Also update the google sheet (https://docs.google.com/spreadsheets/d/1v71bnUd8fiXX51zuZIUAvYETWmpwFQj-M3mu4CNsHBU/edit#gid=791995663) by copy pasting the changed csv onto the google sheet so all terms are up to date.
+The terms allowed in REDU are pulled from this json.
+Terms from controlled ontologies for variables MassSpectrometer, NCBITaxonomy, UBERONBodyPartName, and DOIDCommonName are added to json within the workflow.
+Run the data/get_data.sh to download required data.
+Additional terms can be added to the json, but dont forget to update also in the the google sheet (https://docs.google.com/spreadsheets/d/1v71bnUd8fiXX51zuZIUAvYETWmpwFQj-M3mu4CNsHBU/edit#gid=791995663).